 In addition to the costs of a business formation service or hiring an attorney (which are optional, as we’ve discussed), there are quite a few other required and optional expenses when forming and maintaining a Wisconsin business.

 You cannot form an LLC in Wisconsin without filing the Articles of Organization, or the document that officially registers your business within the state.
-Wisconsin charges a $170 fee for this filing.
+Wisconsin charges a $170 fee for this filing on paper, or $130 online.
 Meanwhile, if you intend to form a corporation, you’ll submit the Articles of Incorporation instead.
 The filing fee for this document is just $100.

 Other than that, the other potential expenses only apply to certain businesses.
 These include things like professional or industry-specific business licenses and business insurance.